matteocourthoud/alluvial-markow-chart/README.md

 x = [1, 2, 3, 99, 100];
 ```

-They the user provides labels for the classes, the time steps and the title of the graph.
+The user provides labels for the classes, the time steps and the title of the graph.

 ```
 ylabels = ["Duopoly", "Mixed", "Monopoly"];